 - Behaviors: past attempts, aborted attempts, rehearsals (tying noose, loading gun) vs. non-suicidal self-injurious actions

-- Intent: extent to which the patient (1) expects to carry out the plan and (2) believes the plan/act to be lethal vs. self-injurious.
-Explore ambivalence: reasons to die vs. reasons to live
+- Intent: extent to which the patient, one, expects to carry out the plan and, two, believes the plan/act to be lethal vs. self-injurious.
+Explore ambivalence: reasons to die vs. reasons to live6

 The Columbia-Suicide Severity Rating Scale (C-SSRS) is another tool that can be used in many settings, including medical, inpatient, and outpatient behavioral health care setting.
 The C-SSRS looks at identified suicide attempts and also assesses the full range of evidence-based ideation and behavior.
 It can be used in initial screenings or as part of a full assessment.
-More information about the C-SSRS is in Tools and Readings at the bottom of this page and a training module is available to the right.
+More information about the C-SSRS is in Tools and Readings at the bottom of this page and a training module is available to the right.7

 In inpatient behavioral health treatment, the assessment process will also be unique to that setting.
 Even if the admission is due to suicide risk, the admission process should include a suicide risk assessment.
 Policies should specify not only when to physically check on a patient but also when to complete a full reassessment.
 Inpatient organizations may use the C-SSRS or SAFE-T questions to guide these assessments.

 The SPRC report Caring for Adult Patients with Suicide Risk: A Consensus-Based Guide for Emergency Departments provides comprehensive guidelines for screening and assessment in emergency departments (ED) and offers a quick guide tool for screening and assessment.
-One of the report’s recommendations is that where consultation by a mental health professional is readily available, ED settings should consider asking all patients who have suicidal ideation or suspected suicide risk if they would like to have a mental health evaluation that includes a comprehensive suicide risk assessment.
+One of the report’s recommendations is that where consultation by a mental health professional is readily available, ED settings should consider asking all patients who have suicidal ideation or suspected suicide risk if they would like to have a mental health evaluation that includes a comprehensive suicide risk assessment.8

 Whatever screening tool is used, it should be given to all patients, either before they come in for a first appointment or at that first appointment.
 The SPRC resource Screening and Assessment for Suicide in Health Care Settings, available in Readings, provides a comprehensive discussion of the subject, with sections on expert recommendations and how to choose a screening tool.